 Now that it’s cut in half you can peel away the papery skin.
 The quicker you accomplish this, the less tears you’ll shed.
 The onion’s sulfur compounds are now wafting to your eyes to get intimate.
 Peel back the skin and discard.

 Now lay the onion half on its flat side and cut in fifths down its the length.
 Almost done.

-You’ve probably eaten sweet peppers with hummus or ranch dip, but here, we’re using them to add a bit of depth to the recao.
-Like their cousins, the bell peppers, sweet peppers are devoid of capsaicin.
+You’ve probably eaten sweet peppers with hummus or ranch dip, here, we’re using them to add a bit of depth to the recao.
+Like their bell pepper cousins, sweet peppers are devoid of capsaicin.
 All that means is that there’s no need to worry about them being spicy.
 To prep the peppers for the base, just lop off the stem end.